 The entire Mediterranean coast gets less gloomy weather than the north.
 You could plan a road trip from Andalusia to Valencia and up to Barcelona and likely would enjoy the sun the majority of the time.
 Plus, that coastal drive along postcard-perfect beach towns and cities like Cádiz, Marbella, Cartagena, and Alicante is incredible any time of the year.
 Madrid is also a good option for a winter vacation, especially if you're arriving in that city and flying out of it.
 While Madrid also sees less rain, the nightly desert winds can offer up quite the chill, so pack accordingly.

 Chat with a local specialist who can help organize your trip.

 What to Do

-If you have the time to travel throughout the Spain, you should use this less-crowded month to visit the most famous museums in the country.
-These include the Prado in Madrid, the Picasso Museum in Málaga, MACBA (Museu d'Art Contemporani de Barcelona), and the Guggenheim, in Bilbao, which is located in a stunning 20th-century modern masterwork building by Frank Gehry.
+If you have the time to travel throughout Spain, you should use this less-crowded month to visit the most famous museums in the country.
+These include the Prado in Madrid, the Picasso Museum in Málaga, MACBA (Museu d'Art Contemporani de Barcelona), and the Guggenheim in Bilbao, located in a stunning 20th-century modern masterwork building by Frank Gehry.

 Events in February

 Day of Andalusia.
 This public holiday falls every year on the last day of February as Andalusians celebrate the 1980 referendum that granted this region autonomy.
-Schools and businesses are closed and there are festivities and live music and the singing of the region's anthem, Himno de Andalucía (Hymn of Andalusia).
+Schools and businesses are closed, and there are festivities, live music, and the singing of the region's anthem, Himno de Andalucía (Hymn of Andalusia).
 The biggest celebrations are in places like Málaga, Granada, and Seville.